David Cameron planned sanctions on Israeli ministers – would it have worked?

 Would it have made a difference?

 No. Personal sanctions, as recently imposed on Vladimir Putin and members of his circle, are embarrassing but they don’t change policy; it is more of a symbolic diplomatic gesture, and a warning of possibly more serious moves to come.
 It would probably have annoyed Netanyahu and possibly made him even more defiant.
-That also seems to be true of the recent modest withdrawal of certain arms export licences to Israel given that the UK sells relatively few weapons of war to the country.
+That also seems to be true of the recent modest withdrawal of certain licences covering arms exports to Israel, given that the UK sells relatively few weapons of war to the country.

 What would make a difference?